-Since being called to the Bar, Andrew has developed a broad practice in criminal and civil litigation.
+Since being called to the Bar, Andrew has developed a broad practice in civil litigation.
 Andrew has appeared in the NSW Workers Compensation Commission, Claims Assessment Review Service and Consumer, Trader & Tenancy Tribunal (now known as NCAT); the NSW Local Court, District Court and Supreme Court (including the Court of Appeal); the Federal Circuit Court of Australia, Family Court of Australia, Federal Court of Australia and High Court of Australia.
 Andrew also acts for parties in international commercial arbitration under the UNCITRAL Model Law.

 Andrew has been involved in many significant cases in commercial law, bankruptcy law, family law, insurance law and banking law.
 Andrew advises and appears for individual litigants; bankruptcy trustees and corporate liquidators; and corporate litigants including insurers, statutory corporations and statutory insurers.

 Andrew is a member of the NSW Bar Association common law committee and has drafted submissions on law reform for submission by the NSW Bar Association to the NSW government.
 Andrew is an advocacy instructor for the NSW Bar Association and has instructed at the Readers Courses.

 Andrew has also been a regular presenter at legal conferences presented by the New South Wales Bar Association and at overseas legal conferences including in Italy.
 His seminar papers have been widely circulated amongst the legal profession.

 Significant cases that Andrew has appeared as counsel for the successful party include the following: